What is LED?

 SMD (Surface Mounted Diode) LEDs are highly reliable and versatile.
 They have a wide viewing angle suitable for a wide range of illumination applications.
 The LED is soldered directly onto the PCB therefore requiring less space and improves the thermal connection.

-GAP Lighting products incorporate the following LED brands for their quality and reliability.
+GAP LIGHTING incorporate the highest quality LED technology available and we are using the following LED brands for their reliability and longevity:

 Epistar is a global brand with an accumulation of over 10 years experience.
 GAP Lighting incorporates this innovative and highly versatile technology into many products within our collection.

-Edison LEDs are created with over 20 years expertise in lighting solutions utilising new product design and technological advancements.
+Edison leds are created with over 20 years expertise in lighting solutions utilising new product design and technological

 Most LEDs are dimmabe but to ensure smooth dimming they need to be paired with a compatible dimmer and/or compatible dimmable driver.
 Overall the LED dimming performance is regulated by the capability of the LED driver/chip and the compatibility of the dimming circuits.